casted-app/salesforce-integration-test/option1.md

 #### Considerations

 **Sizing**
-* The embeded player will not always be the same height based on how many takeaways exist, how long the transcripts is, etc. Scrolling an iframe is typically considered a bad user experience
+* The embeded player will not always be the same height based on how many takeaways exist, how long the transcripts is, etc. Scrolling an iframe is typically considered a bad user experience, so the player will fire a postMessage to declare content size to help set height on the fly
 * This can be addressed by agreeing on a max height for the player and Casted will attempt to ensure the content does not extend past that height
 * Alternatively, a postMessage can be used where the player gives the parent a suggested height and the parent updates the child's frame height